catjobe/BIS15W2024_cberevoescu/lab7/lab7_hw.md

 ## # ℹ 1,461 more rows
 ```

-##### Thus the species that is caught the most is Theragra chalcogramma, common name Alaska pollock.
+##### Thus the species that is caught the most between 2008-2012 is Theragra chalcogramma, common name Alaska pollock.

 #### 10. Use the data to do at least one analysis of your choice.